piggly-dev/js-mysql/README.md

 An ESM/CommonJS library following Oriented-Object Programming pattern to manager a MySQL connection.

-> Work in progress

 ## Usage

 This package is only a wrapper.
 Applying the `@piggly/ddd-toolkit` behavior to `mysql2` library.
 May not be for every project or everyone.
+See unit testing for examples.

 ## Changelog